Determinacy in Discrete-Bidding Infinite-Duration Games: Preliminaries

 \subsection{Concurrent and turn-based games}

 A {\em concurrent} game is a two-player game that is played by placing a token on a graph.
-In each turn, both players simultaneously select actions, and the next vertex the token moves to is determined according to their choices.
-The players thus produce an infinite path $\pi$ in the graph.
+In each turn, both players simultaneously select actions, and the next vertex the token moves to is determined according to their joint actions.
+The players' actions give rise to an infinite path $\pi$ in the graph.
 A game is accompanied by an objective for \PO, who wins iff $\pi$ meets his objective.
 We specify standard objectives in games later in the section.
-For $i \in \set{1,2}$, we use $\ni$ to refer to the other player, namely $\ni = 3-i$
+For $i \in \set{1,2}$, we use $\ni$ to refer to the other player, namely $\ni = 3-i$.